webosose/website/content/en/docs/guides/development/localization/writinglocalizableCode.md

 toc: true
 ---

-In order for the translations to be successful, Strings need to be wrapped with a function appropriate to the file type. webOS localization supports JavaScript, C/C++ and QML types.
+To successfully localize your apps and services, strings need to be wrapped with a function appropriate to their file type.
+Localization in webOS OSE is available for the following programming languages: JavaScript, C/C++ and QML types.

 ## JavaScript

-For web apps developed in JavaScript, use [iLib](https://github.com/iLib-js/iLib) to write code for localization.
+For web apps developed in JavaScript, use [iLib](https://github.com/iLib-js/iLib) to write codes for localization.

 {{< note >}}
 For more information about iLib, refer to the [iLib documentation](https://github.com/iLib-js/iLib/blob/development/docs/index.md).